nebuly-ai/optimate/README.md

 # **AutoBoost App (WIP)**

-`AutoBoost` is an open-source app designed to speed up AI inference in just a few lines of code.
+`AutoBoost` is an open-source App designed to speed up AI inference in just a few lines of code.
 The library boosts your model to achieve the maximum acceleration that is physically possible on your hardware.

 We are building a new AI inference acceleration product leveraging state-of-the-art open-source optimization tools enabling the optimization of the whole software to hardware stack.
 If you like the idea, give us a star to support the project ⭐